hannahmoulton/HMM_CMB240_Course_Notebook/about.md

 permalink: /about/
 ---

-I am an undergraduate student at the University of Rhode Island.
+Hello!
+My name is Hannah and I am currently an undergraduate student at the University of Rhode Island.
 In May 2021, I will graduate with a bachelor's degree in pharmaceutical sciences.
+Post-graduation, I am looking forward to entering the workforce in the pharmaceutical industry.

 I am dedicated to open, rigorous, and reproducible experiments and analyses.